balderdashy/sails-docs/Getting-Started.md

 sudo npm install -g sails@git://github.com/balderdashy/sails.git#waterline
 ```

-this version will work with this guide at the time of this writing.
+This version will work with this guide at the time of this writing.
 <!-- Or to install globally with the command line tool: ```sudo npm install -g sails``` -->